A short History of the development of Diagnostic Ultrasound in Japan (with reference to Obstetrical and Gynecological applications)

 In 1954, Tanaka published an important review entitled "Application of ultrasound to diagnostic field", and investigations had started with other body organs.
 By 1955, experiments and fabrication with B-mode scanning had started using a similar scope modified from the original A-mode machine coupled with a linear moving transducer gantry.
 This was shortly developed into the water-bag scanners.

-S. Oka at the Osaka University also used ultrasonic techniques to diagnosis brain tumors and was well-known for his work on the therapeutic use of ultrasonic waves.
+S. Oka at the Tohoku University also used ultrasonic techniques to diagnosis brain tumors and was well-known for his work on the therapeutic use of ultrasonic waves.
 Work at the Juntendo University in Toyko continued to produce newer designs employing water-bag and water-bath mechanisms.
 These operated both in the A- and B- modes and were used for brain and breast scanning and later investigation of the liver and other body organs.

 Yoshimitsu Kikuchi was very active in equipment designs, and by 1957 he was able to demonstrate a prototype "one-point contact-sector scanning tomography" using the plan-position indication (PPI) B-mode format, which had a resemblance to a 'radar display'.
 This development, which was at around a similar time as the pioneering work of Howry in Denver, Colorado and Ian Donald in Glasgow, Scotland, had a similar concept of "position-referenced contact scanning".
 The PPI scanners were initially used for brain scans and later expanded its use in Obstetrics and Gynecology.